Denver International Airport Automated Guideway Transit System: "Deep Time/Deep Space, A Subterranean Journey"

-The southbound tunnel contains the exhibit "Deep Time, Deep Space: A Subterranean Journey".
+The west tunnel (used for southbound trains during normal operation) contains the exhibit "Deep Time, Deep Space: A Subterranean Journey".
 Designed by Leni Schwendinger, this art display primarily consists of over 5000 ft of colored reflective metal strips arranged into a variety of images.
 Various other items, sheet metal cut-outs of pick-axes and hammers stand out from the tunnel walls to accent the scenes.
 The exhibit gradually transitions from displaying examples of older technology to newer space-age technology.
 The art is illuminated by an advanced lighting system, which is activated by photoelectric sensors which detect passing trains.
 The overall work is inspired by Colorado's industrial and mining history.

 Failure

-The train system is essential for the airport to function at its full capacity since it provides the only passenger access to Concourses B and C. Walkways between the concourses were not included in the original design of the airport due to the high reliability of the train system and walkways were too costly to build.
+The train system is essential for the airport to function at its full capacity since it provides the only passenger access to Concourses B and C. Walkways between the concourses were not included in the original design of the airport due to the high reliability of the train system and also because they were too costly to build.
 However, in rare instances of the train system failing unexpectedly, the airport's contingency plan is to deploy a fleet of shuttle buses to transport passengers between the concourses.

 One of the earliest system failures took place on April 26, 1998, when a routing cable in the train tunnel was damaged by a loose wheel on one of the trains, cutting the entire system's power.
 The system was out of service for about seven hours.
-United Airlines, DIA's largest airline (who operates a large hub out of Concourse B), reported that about 30 percent of their flights and about 5,000 passengers were affected by the failure.
+United Airlines, DEN's largest airline that operates out of Concourses A and B, reported that about 30 percent of their flights and about 5,000 passengers were affected by the failure.
 The day of the failure is now referred to as "Black Sunday" by airport personnel.

-Instances of failure in recent years have led to the airport authority to look again into possibly adding pedestrian walkways to provide redundancy.
+Instances of failure in recent years, including a mechanical failure on August 20, 2021 that caused significant delays, have led the airport authority to again look into the possibility of adding pedestrian walkways to provide redundancy.
+Following the incident in 2021, a request for information from the private sector was issued by the airport to analyze options that could supplement the train system in the future.
+By 2023, several companies proposed their ideas to transport passengers.
 However, the cost of construction continues to prevent any plans from moving forward.

+Denver Airport's terminal layout is based on that of Hartsfield Jackson Atlanta International Airport, but a similar failure of the Plane Train at Atlanta does not have as severe an impact on operations, because the concourses at Atlanta are connected by walkways.